cruelandunusual/PowerShell_Get-Size/README.md

 which shows a more human readable size value when listing files and directories,
 inspired by the -h switch when using the BASH ls command.

-It bothers me that PowerShell shows filenames in byte legths,
+It bothers me that Get-ChildItem shows filenames in byte legths,
 quite useless at a glance, and in any case it only shows the length property for files.

 ![Get-ChildItem output](https://github.com/user-attachments/assets/01b0e1f2-3c03-4d3b-8301-1f4203bdd526)